bkoi/denas-bakery/README.md

 ### Code

-I took some code snippets from [MDN Web Docs moz://a](https://developer.mozilla.org/), from [Codecademy](https://www.codecademy.com/), from [W3Schools](https://www.w3schools.com/), from [Quentin Watt Tutorials](https://www.youtube.com/channel/UCtGGGu_hp8ToQ9BR6Vni19w), from [CI tutorials](https://learn.codeinstitute.net/ci_program/diplomainsoftwaredevelopment), from [Bootsnipp](https://bootsnipp.com/snippets/VgVDB), from [OSTraining] (https://www.ostraining.com/blog/coding/responsive-google-maps/), [CSS Tricks](https://css-tricks.com/couple-takes-sticky-footer/).
+I took some code snippets from [MDN Web Docs moz://a](https://developer.mozilla.org/), from [Codecademy](https://www.codecademy.com/), from [W3Schools](https://www.w3schools.com/), from [Quentin Watt Tutorials](https://www.youtube.com/channel/UCtGGGu_hp8ToQ9BR6Vni19w), from [CI tutorials](https://learn.codeinstitute.net/ci_program/diplomainsoftwaredevelopment), from [Bootsnipp](https://bootsnipp.com/snippets/VgVDB), from [OSTraining](https://www.ostraining.com/blog/coding/responsive-google-maps/), [CSS Tricks](https://css-tricks.com/).

 ### Content

 The color scheme was inspired by [Easil](https://about.easil.com/how-to-create-a-stunning-color-palette-with-just-an-image/) to ensure better color contrast.

-Some of the scripts used in the menu section can be found on [The Loopy Whisk](https://theloopywhisk.com/2020/04/02/ultimate-gluten-free-bread/), on [Immigrant's Table](https://immigrantstable.com/raspberry-mini-pavlovas/), on [Gluten Free on a Shoestring](https://glutenfreeonashoestring.com/gluten-free-carrot-cake-cupcakes/)
+Some of the scripts used in the menu section can be found on [The Loopy Whisk](https://theloopywhisk.com/2020/04/02/ultimate-gluten-free-bread/), on [Immigrant's Table](https://immigrantstable.com/raspberry-mini-pavlovas/), on [Gluten Free on a Shoestring](https://glutenfreeonashoestring.com/gluten-free-carrot-cake-cupcakes/).

+The structuring of my README.md file was majorly influenced by the sample provided by [Code Institute](https://github.com/Code-Institute-Solutions/SampleREADME/blob/master/README.md) and that created by a former student, [Anouk Smet](https://github.com/AnoukSmet/Naturazy#readme).

 ### Media